-Cleaner Air for Scotland - The Road to a Healthier Future (CAFS) is a national cross-government strategy that sets out how the Scottish Government and its partner organisations propose to further reduce air pollution to protect human health and fulfil Scotland’s legal responsibilities as soon as possible.
-The strategy aims to achieve the ambitious vision for Scotland "to have the best air quality in Europe".
+Cleaner Air for Scotland 2 - Towards a Better Place for Everyone is Scotland's second air quality strategy, setting out how the Scottish Government and its partner organisations propose to further reduce air pollution to protect human health and fulfil Scotland’s legal responsibilities over the period 2021-2026.
+CAFS2 was published in July 2021, accompanied by a Delivery Plan, and replaces Cleaner Air for Scotland – The Road to a Healthier Future (CAFS) which was published in 2015.
+CAFS2 aims to achieve the ambitious vision for Scotland "to have the best air quality in Europe".

 - Scottish Government

 - Transport Scotland

 - Scottish Environment Protection Agency (SEPA)

 - Public Health Scotland

 Engagement and support from a wide range of stakeholders including representatives from the transport and planning sectors and NGOs is also vital to achieving the aims of CAFS2.